What Are the 7 Elements of Art? (Projects for Kids + Free Printable)

 Positive space is the area occupied by the subject or subjects.
 Negative space is the area around the subject or subjects.
 3-dimensional space refers to techniques that transform a 2-dimensional space into a 3-dimensional one, which can make the artwork look more realistic.

-Texture refers to how a surface feels or how it looks like it feels in the case of 2-dimensional works such as paintings.
-Texture can be created using materials like paint, paper, metal, and clay, or everyday objects like fabric or leaves.
+Texture refers to how a surface feels or looks in two-dimensional works such as paintings.
+It can be created using materials like paint, paper, metal, clay, or everyday objects like fabric or leaves.
 Textures can also be implied through brushstrokes, lines, patterns, and colors.

-Texture is important for evoking emotion and creating an atmosphere as well as adding depth and making a subject look realistic.
+Texture is essential for evoking emotion, creating an atmosphere, adding depth, and making a subject look realistic.

 The value element in art refers to how light or dark a color appears.
 Differences in value are called contrast, with white being the lightest value and black the darkest.
 Whether you are using acrylic paints, watercolors, pastels, or even markers, a shift in the value of a color can communicate a light source or a lack of light (nighttime), focal point, and depth.